 Generally speaking, you will need at least half a day to get a good impression of the whole area, visit the Colosseum inside and tour the Roman Forum.

-Of course, you can extend this time if you want to stop to contemplate in detail the archaeological remains of the Roman Forum, walk around the Circo Massimo, stop to take photos of the whole area, walk around the Colosseum on the outside ....
+Of course, you can extend this time if you want to stop to contemplate in detail the archaeological remains of the Roman Forum, walk around the Circus Massimo, stop to take pictures of the whole area, walk around the Colosseum on the outside ....
 Oh, and the view from the stairs leading up to the Monti district (you will find them just above the Colosseo metro stop) will give you a breathtaking view of the Colosseum.

-How long does the guided tour of the Colosseum, Roman Forum, and Palatine Hill last?
+How long does the guided tour of the Colosseum, Roman Forum and Palatine Hill last?

 If you visit the Colosseum on your own, calculate that you will need at least one hour inside, 20 minutes outside and another hour touring the Roman Forum.

 In total, you will spend at least 3 hours in the area if you want to leave having seen all the essentials.
 If you are walking from the center of Rome, it will probably take about 30 minutes longer, but the views are certainly worth it.

 How long does it take to visit the Arena of the Colosseum?